Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 Person experiencing mental health challenges showing anxiety vs depression symptoms difference

 Anxiety is your mind's alarm system.
 It's that constant "what if" chatter that keeps you on edge about future events.
-Depression is more like a feeling that weighs you down making everything feel pointless and exhausting.
+Depression is more like a feeling that weighs you down, making everything feel pointless and exhausting.

-Depression is a condition due to disturbances in 3 major neurotransmitters: Serotonin (regulates mood, sleep, and appetite), Dopamine (involved in motivation and reward), Noradrenaline (manages attention and arousal).
+Depression is a condition due to disturbances in three major neurotransmitters: Serotonin (regulates mood, sleep, and appetite), Dopamine (involved in motivation and reward), and Noradrenaline (manages attention and arousal).
 Depression is linked to abnormal functionality in brain circuits involving the prefrontal cortex, anterior cingulate cortex, amygdala, hippocampus and striatum.
 These areas are crucial for regulating mood, motivation, emotional responses, cognitive control and self-reflection.

 Think of it this way: anxiety makes you feel like you're running a marathon even when you're sitting still.
 Depression makes you feel like you can't even get out of bed to start the race.